Are you looking for ways to save your car from the unexpected mischief of neighborhood cats?

-You have repellents that come in spray bottles, in powder form, in washes, in oils, and more.
-Just make sure that you’re using these products per the manufacturer’s suggestions so that you don’t get anyone or anything sick.
+You have repellents that come in spray bottles, powder form, washes, oils, and more.
+Just make sure you’re using these products per the manufacturer’s suggestions so you don’t get anyone or anything sick.
 You’re not looking to harm anything here; you just want those cats to scram!

 #4.
 A Mixture of Herbs Can Help

 You can also go the do-it-yourself route and create a mixture of potent herbs to spray on your car.
 While this will cause no harm to your paint, the pungent aroma of the herbs will scare the cat away.
-For this method, you’ll simply need an empty spray bottle and some herbs.
+You’ll simply need an empty spray bottle and some herbs for this method.
 Mix them with water.